MLWhiz/Hadoop-Mapreduce-Tricks/readme.md

 To Run The Ditributed Cache Code:

-Go to the Comamnd Line:
+Go to the Command Line:

 <code>sh got_living_s.sh</code>